pypsa-meets-earth/pypsa-earth/doc/tutorial.rst

                     dy: 0.3  # cutout resolution
                     # The cutout time is automatically set by the snapshot range.

+Note please that a temporal dimension of the cutout should be consistent with the values set for `snapshots` parameter.
+A time range of the cutout is determined by the parameters set when building this cutout while the time resolution corresponds to those of the used climate archives.
+In case of ERA5 dataset used in PyPSA-Earth by default, hourly resolution is implied.

 It is also possible to decide which weather data source should be used to calculate potentials and capacity factor time-series for each carrier.
 For example, we may want to use the ERA-5 dataset for solar and not the default SARAH-2 dataset.